 The Naval Hospital Replacement Project at Camp Pendleton, the largest military training facility on the West Coast, is a 500,000-square-foot, five-story hospital funded by the American Recovery and Reinvestment Act.
-This is the largest ARRA project awarded by the Department of Navy.
 The facility will accommodate inpatient medical facilities with 54 patient rooms and up to 60 beds, ancillary departments, emergency care, primary care, specialty care clinics, support spaces and facilities for non-ambulatory patients who require stays in excess of 24 hours.
 The project also includes a 1,500-space, multi-level parking structure.

 To ensure performance of this design, a mockup was built 50 ft in length and 30 ft tall.
 Rigorous testing was then conducted to determine air leakage under dynamic pressure conditions and its ability to withstand structural wind loads.
 A series of ten tests were conducted with racking.
 The mockup was also tested in accordance with ASTM E331– Standard Test Method for Water Penetration of Exterior Windows, Skylights, Doors and Curtain Walls by Uniform Static Air Pressure Difference at 720 Pa (15 psf) Pressure.
 The mockup passed all tests.

 To provide the compatible continuity required on the replacement hospital, Tremco’s TREMproof 6100 Hot Rubberized Asphalt with PowerPly modified bitumen membrane heavy-duty protection course and TREMDrain drainage board used on the roof deck was tied into the parapet wall with ExoAir HTF High Heat Membrane, which would lap over the membrane and be protected with a metal flashing.
 Thorough testing was also conducted on the roofing systems to ensure watertight integrity and performance.